JacobAckerman1/drone-log-analyzer/README.md

 ## Why it matters

-Enterprise UAV operators need fast, reliable ways to review flight data and ensure regulatory compliance.
+UAV operators need fast, reliable ways to review flight data and ensure regulatory compliance.
 This tool automates that process, flagging potential issues before they become incidents.

 ## How to run it